2023 Dublin riot: Stabbings

 Detained by Gardaí and taken to a Dublin hospital after suffering serious injuries, the suspect was later reported to be of Algerian origin.
 He had lived in Ireland for 20 years and had become a naturalised Irish citizen in 2014.
 He had appeared in court in June 2023, charged with possession of a knife and criminal damage to a car.
 Garda commissioner Drew Harris described the attack as "standalone" and stated that it was not terrorism-related.
 A Garda superintendent said no other individuals were wanted by the gardaí in connection with the attacks.

 On 21 December 2023, the suspect was named Riad Bouchaker (رياض بوشاكر), a 50-year-old man from Algeria.
 Bouchaker was charged in Dublin District Court on that day with three counts of attempted murder of three children and one count of serious harm to an adult, as well as two counts of assault causing harm to two other children and one charge of assault of another adult.
 When further charged with the possession and production of a 36-centimetre kitchen knife, he replied: "I am a sick person."
 On 22 February 2024, Bouchaker appeared at Cloverhill District Court.
 The court was told that the Director of Public Prosecutions had completed work on a large and complex book of evidence, and Bouchaker was sent forward for trial at the Central Criminal Court.
 The court directed that the media refrain from naming Bouchaker's legal representatives, due to "safety concerns" and "after what occurred around the city".
+Bouchaker's trial began in June 2026.